Certified Robustness via Dynamic Margin Maximization and Improved Lipschitz Regularization: Conclusion

 \section{Conclusion}

 Adversarial defense methods are numerous and their approaches are different, but they all attempt to explicitly or implicitly increase the margin of the classifier, which is a measure of adversarial robustness (or vulnerability).
 From this perspective, it is highly desirable to develop adversarial defenses that can manipulate the decision boundary and increase the margin effectively and efficiently.
 We attempt to maximize the input margin by penalizing the Lipschitz constant of the neural network along vulnerable directions.
 Additionally, we develop a new method for calculating guaranteed analytic and differentiable upper bounds on the Lipschitz constant of the deep network.
-LipLT is proven to be better than the naive Lipschitz constant and also performs better in practical settings.
+LipLT is provably better than the naive Lipschitz constant.
 We have also provided a parallelized implementation of LipLT using the recurring structure of the calculations, which is fast and scalable.
 Our proposed method achieves competitive results in terms of verified accuracy on the MNIST and CIFAR-10 datasets.